Econify/graphql-rest-router/README.md

 }
 ```

-and expose it as `http://www.youapiurl.com/user/:id`
+and expose it as `http://www.youapiurl.com/user/:id` with a single line of code:

 ```js
 api.mount('UserById').at('/user/:id');